abhiramasonny/jaithon/examples/yolo_detect/README.md

-On an M2 Max the network costs about 3.2 ms for one 640x640 input, and a 720p frame end to end -- letterbox, network, decode, drawing, display -- costs about 7.7 ms, so detecting on every frame runs at roughly 130 fps and the camera sets the pace rather than the detector.
+On an M2 Max the network costs about 3.2 ms for one 640x640 input, and a 720p frame end to end -- letterbox, network, decode, drawing, display -- costs about 5.6 ms, so detecting on every frame runs at roughly 178 fps and the camera sets the pace rather than the detector.

-The loop is a straightforward one thing after another.
-Handing the GPU frame N and then drawing frame N-1 while it works was worth about a third once, back when the drawing was done on the processor; it is not any more, because the drawing now happens on the device as well and lands behind the network in the same queue.
-Overlapping the two again would take a second command queue for the display path, which is not written.
+That is with the network and the imaging running at the same time. `live.jai` hands the GPU frame N and then draws frame N-1 while it works, so a frame costs the slower of the two halves instead of their sum: the same loop written one step after another measures about 7 ms, or 143 fps.
+What is on screen is one frame behind the camera as a result.

+The overlap works because the drawing is done on the processor, writing straight into the frame's own memory -- device storage is shared, so there is nothing to copy and nothing to queue.
+Drawing with a kernel instead was tried and is slightly quicker on its own, but it lands on the same queue as the network and runs after it, so a frame costs the sum again.

 `--every N` is not needed at this rate and is there for a slower machine or a larger model.